aaronbloomfield/ccc/hws/auction/index.md

 - Remix does not seem to show return values for transactions to the blockchain (but will do it when deployed to the Javascript environment).
 You can check the explorer page for your transaction to check the return value.
 - To get the current time in a contract, use `block.timestamp` -- it returns a UNIX timestamp.
 Likely you should keep track of all your times this way.
 You can search online for UNIX timestamp converters, if you need them.
 Note that the `now` keyword, which was used in lieu of `block.timestamp`, is deprecated, and you should use `block.timestamp` instead.
 - In order for the auctions.php web page to work, you have to start numbering your auction IDs from 0.

+#### Paying the null address

+An easy way to implement the reserve is to set the `highestBid` field to the reserve, and the `winner` to the null address (meaning: `address(0)`).
+That's fine, but be sure to put in a check if the winning bidder is the null address.
+If, on a higher bid, you pay the previously highest bidder, and that is the null address, you will forever lose that ether.
+While we don't really care about losing ether on our blockchain, this will deplete the balance of the Auctioneer contract, which means it will not be able to pay out the winners of the successful auctions.
+This will cause your contract to not work properly.

+#### Return values from transactions

+In Remix, any call -- meaning a `view` or `pure` function, which shows up in Remix as a blue button -- will display the return value underneath that button when called.
+But Remix has a harder time determining the return value of *transactions* (orange buttons), which also include `payable` functions.
+Sometimes Remix can determine the return value, and it is in the JSON data shown in the console window (the window below where you edit the code).
+Other times, Remix cannot determine the return value of transactions.
+But the explorer can -- so if you are expecting a return value, and Remix does not display it, view the transaction in the explorer, and that will have the return value.
+This is the case when trying to find the NFT ID of a newly minted NFT.

 #### `block.timestamp` behavior